 Global warming denier sites are not reliable sources.
 If they make a point and reference a peer-reviewed study published in a reputable journal or industry document, reference the study or document directly.

-This site isn’t a place to discuss the future of nuclear energy.
-To date, nuclear is simply too expensive to compete in open markets.
-If there’s a clear demonstration of affordable nuclear sometime in the future, then we can open up the discussion about the role nuclear can play in replacing fossil fuels.
+This site is not the place to discuss future nuclear designs that might make nuclear affordable, the unproven GenIV type stuff that might or might not work.
+If there’s a clear demonstration of affordable nuclear sometime in the future, then we can open up the discussion about the role nuclear could play in replacing fossil fuels.

 In the meantime, there are several sites where they love to discuss nuclear ideas.
 Feel free to take your speculations to one or more of those sites.
-We’re going to stick with stuff that is affordable.
+We’re going to stick with stuff that is affordable and practical.

 Points of Notice